google/WebFundamentals/src/content/en/updates/2019/02/hotpath-with-wasm.md

 These two graphs are different views onto the same data.
 In the first graph we compare per browser, in the second graph we compare per language used.
-Please note that due to the massive outlier of Edge I chose a logarithmic timescale.
-It's also important that all benchmarks were using the same 16 megapixel test image and the same host machine, except for Edge which could not be run on the same machine.
+Please note that I chose a logarithmic timescale.
+It’s also important that all benchmarks were using the same 16 megapixel test image and the same host machine, except for one browser, which could not be run on the same machine.

 Without analyzing these graphs too much, it is clear that we solved our original performance problem: All WebAssembly modules run in ~500ms or less.
 This